mujin/mujincontrollerclientpy/MIGRATION.md

-# From mujincontrollerclientpy to mujinplanningclient and mujinwebclient
+# From mujincontrollerclientpy to mujinplanningserverclient (0.1.0):

-## realtimeitlplanning3client

-- `CheckITLProgramExists` has been removed.
-Use the webclient's `GetProgram` instead.
+- `CheckITLProgramExists` has been removed from `realtimeitlplanning3client`.
+Use webstackclient's `GetProgram` instead.